srikar-samudrala/gh-jira-sync/README.md

 ### `TRIAL_RUN`

 flag for trial run.
-No merge will happen, just logs the result.
+No merge will happen, just logs the result.adf

 ### `COMMIT_MESSAGE`